normelius/PokerStar/README.md

 >>> print(rank)
 3558

 # How strong is this rank compared to the other possible ranks?
+This shows how many %
+# our hand can beat compared to the other 7462 unique hands.
 >>> rank_strength = algo.rank_strength(rank)
 >>> print(rank_strength)
 52.32